 Bitter End (Jill Andersen #6)

-*Unless otherwise noted, all books are available in paperback, Kindle, Nook, Kobo, and Apple iBooks.
+*Unless otherwise noted, all books are available in paperback, Kindle, Nook, Kobo, Apple iBooks, and Smashwords.

 But why do we need scissors?